E. coli outbreak traced to California farm; some romaine lettuce safe to eat | East Idaho News

 The agency stressed that consumers should continue to avoid any romaine lettuce not labeled with the harvest date and location.

-The CDC has identified another seven illnesses since its update December 6, bringing the total people infected with E. coli to 59 across 15 states and Washington, D.C.
+The CDC has identified another seven illnesses since its update December 6, bringing the total people infected with E. coli to 59 across 15 states and the District of Columbia.
 The last reported illness was November 16.
 There have been 23 hospitalizations and two cases of hemolytic uremic syndrome, a type of kidney failure.
 No deaths have been reported.

 While calling it “premature” to call the outbreak over, Williams said it was a good sign that the most recently identified cases were in the same time period as the main outbreak.

-“We’re hopeful that it’s moving in the right direction,” Williams said.
+“We’re hopeful that it’s moving in the right direction,” he said.
 “It’s still too early to tell.”

 The first cases in this outbreak were identified in October.
-States with cases include California, Connecticut, Florida, Illinois, Louisiana, Massachusetts, Maryland, Michigan, New Hampshire, New Jersey, New York, Ohio, Pennsylvania, Rhode Island and Wisconsin.
+Cases have been reported in California, Connecticut, Florida, Illinois, Louisiana, Massachusetts, Maryland, Michigan, New Hampshire, New Jersey, New York, Ohio, Pennsylvania, Rhode Island and Wisconsin.

 More potential sources

-But the contaminated water at that farm does not fully explain all of the illnesses so far, nor do the agencies know how the reservoir became contaminated with the bacteria.
+But the contaminated water at that farm does not fully explain all of the illnesses, nor do the agencies know how the reservoir became contaminated with the bacteria.

 “We don’t believe this is the only location involved in the outbreak,” said Dr. Stephen Ostroff, senior adviser to FDA Commissioner Dr. Scott Gottlieb.
-So far, the investigation has identified 11 distributors, nine growers and eight farms as potential sources.
+The investigation has identified 11 distributors, nine growers and eight farms as potential sources.

+In the meantime, Adam Bros. is recalling all produce that may be contaminated.
+“They have committed to recalling products that may have come into contact with water from the water reservoir where the outbreak strain was found,” the FDA said Thursday.

+On Friday, the company said in a statement that it is recalling red leaf lettuce, green leaf lettuce and cauliflower harvested from November 27 through November 30 “out of an abundance of caution.”

-Many of the affected individuals ate more than one meal of romaine, across a number of different restaurants, said the CDC, further complicating the trace-back investigation.
+Many of the affected individuals ate more than one meal of romaine across a number of restaurants, the CDC said, further complicating the trace-back investigation.

 E. coli infection symptoms